ST10283090/Prog_Part_One-/README.md

 Allows user to view a stored recipe, will not work if no recipe has been saved.

 ScaleRecipe() was added.
 Aloows user to scale recipe to their choice using a switch case.

+scale() was edited. edited info cant be changed in thi smethod.